Consecutive sampling: Definition

 Consecutive sampling is defined as a non-probability sampling technique where samples are picked at the ease of a researcher more like convenience sampling, only with a slight variation.
-Here, the researcher picks a sample or group of people and conduct research over a period of time, collect results, and then moves on to another sample.
+Here, the researcher selects a sample or group of people, conducts research over a period, collects results, and then moves on to another sample.

-In most of the sampling techniques in research, a researcher will finally infer the research, by coming to a conclusion that experiment and the data analysis will either come down to accepting the null hypothesis or disapproving it and accepting the alternative hypothesis.
+In most of the sampling techniques in research, a researcher will finally infer the study by concluding that the experiment and the data analysis will either accept the null hypothesis or disapprove it and accept the alternative explanation.

-Null hypothesis is defined as a statistical hypothesis in which no significant difference exists between the set of variables involved in the research or experiment.
-In the statistical terms, the original or default statement is often represented by H0.
-If null hypothesis is accepted then a researcher will not make any changes in opinions or actions.
-Null hypothesis is indirect or implicit.
+A null hypothesis means a statistical theory in which no significant difference exists between the set of variables involved in the research or experiment.
+In the mathematical terms, the original or default statement is often represented by H0.
+If the null hypothesis is accepted, then a researcher will not make any changes in opinions or actions.
+The null hypothesis is indirect or implicit.

-An alternative hypothesis is the opposite of null hypothesis.
+An alternative hypothesis is the opposite of the null hypothesis.
 In this statistical hypothesis, there is a relationship between the two variables involved in the study or research.
-An alternative hypothesis is accepted when a null hypothesis is rejected.
-In alternative hypothesis the testing is direct and explicit.
-An alternative hypothesis is denoted by H1.
+An alternative explanation is accepted when a null hypothesis is rejected.
+An alternative hypothesis the testing is direct and explicit.
+H1 denotes an alternative theory.

 However, in consecutive sampling, there is a third option available.
-Here, a researcher can accept the null hypothesis, if not the null hypothesis, then its alternative hypothesis and if neither of them is applicable then a researcher can select another pool of samples and conduct the research or the experiment once again before finally making a research decision.
+Here, a researcher can accept the null hypothesis, if not the null hypothesis, then its alternative hypothesis.
+If neither of them is applicable, then a researcher can select another pool of samples and conduct the research or the experiment once again before finally making a research decision.

 - One of the most common examples of a consecutive sample is when companies/ brands stop people in a mall or crowded areas and hand them promotional leaflets to purchase a luxury car.

-- In this example the people walking in the mall can be considered as samples, let us consider them as representative of a population.
+- In this example, the people walking in the mall are the samples, and let us consider them as representative of a population.

-- Now, these people are handed over an advertisement or a promotional leaflet and a few of them agree to stay back and respond to the questions asked by the promotion executive (we can consider him/her as a researcher).
+- Now, the researcher hands these people an advertisement or a promotional leaflet.
+A few of them agree to stay back and respond to the questions asked by the promotion executive (we can consider him/her as a researcher).

 - The responses are collected and analyzed, but there is no conclusive result that people would want to buy that car based on the features described in the leaflet.

-- The promotion executive now asks questions to another group of people, who analyze the details of the car and its features and show a keen interest in buying the luxury car.
-Thus, this group of people has provided conclusive results for buying the car.
+- The promotion executive now asks questions to another group of people who analyze the details of the car and its features and show a keen interest in buying the luxury car.
+Thus, this group of people has provided conclusive results for purchasing the vehicle.

 However, there is a downside to this sampling method.
-The sample cannot be considered as representative of the entire population.
-In the context of this example, not all people who have taken this leaflet were interested in buying the car.
+You cannot consider the sample to be representative of the entire population.
+In this example, not all people who have taken this leaflet were interested in buying the car.

-- In consecutive sampling technique, the researcher has many options when it comes to sample size and sampling schedule.
+- In a consecutive sampling technique, the researcher has many options when it comes to sampling size and sampling schedule.
 The sample size can vary from a few to a few hundred, that the kind of range of sample size we are talking about here.

 - In this sampling technique, sampling schedule is completely dependent on the nature of the research, a researcher is conducting.
 If a researcher is unable to obtain conclusive results with one sample, he/she can depend on the second sample and so on for drawing conclusive results.